llevasseur/react-essential-training/README.md

  - CDN: Content Delivery Network, quickly adds React code into your browser
  - React Dom adds react library to your page, pre-loaded

+# Found
+ - npx npkill to delete node_modules for you!